MN state guide

 Estate and inheritance tax exposure

-Minnesota imposes an estate tax with a $3,000,000 exclusion amount for 2025; it does not levy an inheritance tax.
+Minnesota imposes an estate tax with a $3,000,000 filing threshold for deaths from 2020 forward; it does not levy an inheritance tax.

 • Estates above the exclusion must file a Minnesota estate tax return.